 All the old drywall is gone.
 But you've got a bit of an obstacle.

 In some instances, you will have no exposed joists on which to nail your new sheet of drywall.
 The edge of your drywall can't just hang out in mid-air; it has to be attached to something.

 The solution is to create a new surface--which we call a nailing strip--to attach your drywall to.

 Nail 2x4s or 1x1s alongside the joist.
 Make sure that the bottom of your wood nailing strip matches the bottom of your joist.
 If there is any... deviation, your new drywall panel will not be level with adjacent parts of the ceiling.
 No amount of mudding will fix that.Continue to 5 of 5 below.

 Now you have a surface ready for the new sheet of drywall.
 Recommended drywall thickness for ceilings is 5/8” to deter sagging.

 Installing a sheet of ceiling drywall by yourself is exceedingly difficult.
-You can find countless YouTube videos of people doing this alone, and while it can be done, I recommend a second pair of hands.
+You can find countless YouTube videos of people doing this alone, and while it can be done, a second pair of hands is recommended.